Xilinx/embeddedsw-experimental-dt-support/README.txt

 	- mcap/linux
 		software for using MCAP interface on Ultra Scale boards to program 2nd level bitstream
+	- cmake
+		Contains common functions which will be consumed by CMakeLists.txt file
+	- scripts
+		Contains linker templates and spec files for various processors

 Every driver, sw_apps and sw_services has one or more of these sub-directories:
-1. data		- contains tcl, mdd, testapp tcl or header files used in Vitis
+1. data		- contains tcl, mdd, testapp tcl or header files used in Vitis and contains yaml and .cmake files used in Yocto Flow.
 2. doc		- documentation of source code in form of pdf or html
 3. examples	- illustrating different use cases of driver
 4. src		- driver interface code implementing functionality of IP